phrack/ShootOFF-legacy/README.md

 The Python version of ShootOFF has been retired.
 Please visit the repository at https://github.com/phrack/ShootOFF.
-Note this one is now named ShootOFF-legacy.
+Note this reository is now named ShootOFF-legacy.

 ShootOFF
 ========